Elevation: 7,927 ft

-From Emigration Pass (7,424 feet) on ID-36, drive SW on ID-36 for 2.3 miles to a highway section that cuts away the East Ridge of Peak 7927 at the South Spur, leaving a sharp cliff band on the highway’s R/NW side.
-There is nowhere to park right here, but you have two options.
-First, you can drive another 0.4 miles SW on ID-36 to a large, paved pullout on the E side of the highway and park.
-Second, you can park on FSR-1243 (signed), a dirt road on the R/NW side of the highway located about ¼ mile NE of the South Spur.
+From Emigration Pass (7,424 feet) on ID-36, drive southwest on ID-36 for 2.3 miles to a highway section that cuts away the east ridge of Peak 7927 at the south spur, leaving a sharp cliff band on the highway’s right/northwest side.
+There is nowhere to park right here but you have two options.
+First, you can drive another 0.4 miles southwest on ID-36 to a large, paved pullout on the east side of the highway and park.
+Second, you can park on FSR-1243 (signed), a dirt road on the right/northwest side of the highway located about ¼ mile northeast of the south spur.
 I chose the latter option to shorten the hike a bit.

-From the junction of ID-36 and FSR-1243, walk down ID-36 about ¼ mile to reach the rocky base of the South Spur of the East Ridge of Peak 7927.
-The easiest way to surmount the spur is to approach it from the L/S side.
-Scramble up steep but easy open terrain (desert scrub) northward up the rounded spur.
-Aspens soon mix in with the desert scrub, but the going remains relatively easy.
-The spur bends L/NW as you ascend higher.
-A little higher up, the South Spur merges with the East Ridge and the ridge crest requires a L/W turn.
+From the junction of ID-36 and FSR-1243, walk down ID-36 about ¼ mile to reach the rocky base of the south spur of the east ridge.
+The easiest way to surmount the spur is to approach it from its left/south side.
+Scramble north up steep but easy open terrain (desert scrub) on the rounded spur.
+Aspens soon mix in with the desert scrub but the going remains relatively easy.
+The spur bends left/northwest as you ascend higher.
+A little higher up, the south spur merges with the east ridge and the ridge crest takes a left/west turn.
 You will find game trails in the forested sections (pines + aspens) but these areas are fairly limited.

-Once you reach the East Ridge, the terrain becomes much more problematic.
+Once you reach the east ridge, the terrain becomes much more problematic.
 A steeper slope, thick scrub, aspens, and willows combine to make your life miserable, particularly since you’re grinding your way UPHILL.
-Keep plowing your way W up the rounded ridge, which morphs into more of a face than a ridge.
-Thankfully, the terrain is mostly in open terrain or semi-open terrain.
-The ridge bends R/NW for the final 100+ vertical feet in thick desert scrub.
+Keep plowing your way west up the rounded ridge, which morphs into more of a face than a ridge.
+Thankfully, the terrain is mostly in open or semi-open terrain.
+The ridge bends right/northwest for the final 100+ vertical feet in thick desert scrub.
 There is no relief until you finally reach the summit high point, which is a combination of ground talus/scree and short scrub.

-If you climb the South Spur/East Ridge Route, you cannot help but notice (from ID-36) a magnificent ridge descending to the highway about ¼ mile south of the base of the South Spur.
-Wouldn’t it be fun to descend that instead of simply retracing the South Spur/East Ridge Route that you just ascended?
+If you climb the south spur/east ridge, you cannot help but notice (from ID-36) a magnificent ridge descending to the highway about ¼ mile south of the base of the south spur.
+Wouldn’t it be fun to descend that instead of simply retracing the south spur/east ridge that you just ascended?
 Sure it would, so let’s do it.

-From the summit of Peak 7927, follow the ridge S to the south summit (Point 7840+).
-You must drop to scrub-clogged saddle on your way to the open, scree/short veg hump that is the south summit.
+From the summit of Peak 7927, follow the ridge south to the south summit (Point 7840+).
+Drop to scrub-clogged saddle on your way to the open, scree/short veg hump that is the south summit.
 Unfortunately, the south summit, like the true summit, sits back from the face so that you cannot get a good look at the terrain below that awaits you.
-The USGS topo map shows the Southeast Face as a cornucopia of gullies and shoulders and, indeed, it is.
-From the south summit, descend ESE on the face through open desert scrub with scattered mountain mahogany to circumvent.
+The USGS topo map shows the southeast face as a cornucopia of gullies and shoulders and, indeed, it is.
+From the south summit, descend east-southeast on the face through open desert scrub with scattered mountain mahogany to circumvent.

 Mountain Range: Bear River Range